Skip to content

 The llama.createGrammarForJsonSchema(...) creates a LlamaJsonSchemaGrammar from a GBNF grammar generated a based on the JSON schema you provide.

-Many features of JSON schema spec are not supported here on purpose, as those features don't align well with the way models generate text and are prone to hallucinations.
+Some features of JSON schema spec are not supported on purpose, as those features don't align well with the way models generate text, and are too prone to hallucinations.
 Workarounds for the missing features that you can implement with the supported set of features often lead to improved generation quality.

 To see what subset of the JSON schema spec is supported, see the GbnfJsonSchema type and follow its sub-types.